 Points to bear in mind when buying into a winter week (RCI ‘blue’ season):

-Canal and general cruising [in winter] is reserved for the very hardy and particular consideration ought to be given to the weather and whilst holidaying in a boat on a canal:
+Canal and general cruising [in winter] are reserved for the very hardy and particular consideration ought to be given to the weather and whilst holidaying in a boat on a canal:

 Despite the boats have central heating, the cold, wet weather and short days cruising may be limited.